-3.59 WFILE COMMAND
+3.66 WFILE COMMAND

-The WFILE command writes a filemark on magnetic tapes, cassettes, and direct access files.
+The WFILE command writes a filemark on magnetic tapes, cassettes and direct access files.

-WFILE fd used cassett for tes on] magnetic Ly tapes and WEILE fd [, lu] used fo or dis} devices only fd is the file descriptor to which a filemark is of the to be w file ritte or dev n. 'ice lu is the logical unit to file is assigned. which the device or
+WFILE fdis used for magnetic tapes and cassettes only.WFILE fd [,lu]is used for disk devices only.

+fd is the file descriptor of the file or device to which a filemark is to be written. lu is the logical unit to which the device or file is assigned.